matmatias/modec-tech-challenge/README.md

 ### Webapp:
 The webapp was written in NextJS 13, and is composed of two parts: Backend and Frontend.

-Both the database and the webapp are hosted in azure's cloud.
-The Database is hosted as a "Azure Database for MySQL flexible server" service and the Webapp is hosted as a "Static Web App" service.

-All sensitive data is consumed through a secret .env file to load them as environment variables.

 #### Backend:
 The backend consumes the MySQL database based on params received by the frontend, and return the data in JSON format;

 #### Frontend:
 The frontend consumes the backend (/api/employees http endpoint, to be more precise) and displays the employees data in a table;

 ## Features:
 Search employees by first name, last name, department and/or age.